brianhoole/tasteofmanoa.github.io/index.md

 ```

 If your install of our application is successful, you should see the app in your browser at [http://localhost:3000](http://localhost:3000).

+# Initial User Study

+The initial user study for manoa munchies observed and took feedback from five UH manoa community members in which all of them belonged to the ICS program.
+Individuals recruited for the study were selected based upon availability (in order to maintain quality of the feedback), experience with web development (professionally, took a class, or hobbyist), and necessity to use the application on campus.
+UH Manoa members were added to the CAS login system for UH if they were not already on it.
+All user feedback was recorded via google forms.

 # Development History